githubpartners/microsoft-learn/github/create-manage-github-actions-workflows/includes/4-how-to-trigger-workflow.md

 You can configure your workflow to run when a push is made to the default branch of your repository, when a release is created, or when an issue is opened.
 Workflow triggers are defined with the `on` key.

-Use the following steps to trigger a workflow run.
+Here are steps to trigger a workflow run.

 1. An event occurs on your repository.
 The event has an associated commit SHA and Git ref
 2. GitHub searches the `.github/workflows` directory in your repository for workflow files that are present in the associated commit SHA or Git ref of the event